 His original works have great force and energy.
 This, I have often thought, arose in a good degree from a circumstance not generally known.
 He never set himself to consider a subject, before the necessity of his treating upon it first appeared.
 Even then, he never wrote a line till his mind was fully impressed with the nature and importance of it.
-He has said on one of those occasions, as Job, 'Now if I hold the same.
+He has said on one of those occasions, as Job, 'Now, if I hold my tongue, I shall give up the ghost!'
+And he might have often said the same.
 His ideas came thus warm, both from the head and the heart.
-His soul was in the subject: And hence the indelible impressions often made upon the minds of the readers.
+His soul was in the subject: and hence the indelible impressions often made upon the minds of the readers.